codetriage/CodeTriage/README.md

 ## How Does it Work?

 You sign up to follow a repository, once a day you'll be emailed with an open issue from that repository, and instructions on how to triage the issue in a helpful way.
-In the background we use Resque to grab issues from GitHub's API, we then use another background task to assign users who subscribe to a repository one issue each day.
+In the background we use Sidekiq to grab issues from GitHub's API, we then use another background task to assign users who subscribe to a repository one issue each day.

 ## Run Code Triage

 ### Dependencies

 Make sure you have bundler, then install the dependencies:

 ```shell